Best practices for buying farm inputs

 Prioritizing products to buy

-Equally important as maximizing your cash is prioritizing products you’ll buy first.
+Equally important as maximizing your use of cash is prioritizing products you’ll buy first.
 Your crop plans, capital investments you’ve made, and market conditions are all key components of this process.

 - Do you have on-farm storage?
 Farms that invest in product storage need to use them!
 Physical possession offers security that input needs to be met.
 Storage facilities also can’t offer a return on your investment if they sit empty.